karmab/performance-operators-lab/docs/index.md

 The topics covered in this document are:

 - performance addon operator
-- sriov operator
+- SR-IOV operator
-- ptp operator
+- PTP operator
-- sctp module
+- SCTP module
-- dpdk s2i
+- DPDK s2i

 **NOTE:** In each case, we deliberately choose to use plain yaml manifests to deploy the components to provide the user a clear view of what assets are involved.